Out for Justice: Plot

-This was the film debut of Julianna Margulies.

 Production

+Writing

 John Flynn later claimed the original title was The Price of Our Blood, "meaning Mafia blood.
 That was the title that Steven and I wanted, but Warner Bros. said no. It had to be a three-word title like the other Steven Seagal films (Above the Law, Hard to Kill, and Marked for Death)."
 During filming, the working title was The Night.
 Seagal claimed to have completely rewritten the original script, though only R. Lance Hill (under his pen name David Lee Henry) was credited on the final film.

-The character Richie Madano was inspired by Costabile “Gus” Farace, a Bonanno family associate who was the subject of a manhunt by both law enforcement and his former mob associates after killing an undercover DEA agent.
-Farace was eventually caught and killed by a mob hitman.
+The story was inspired by the death of Costabile “Gus” Farace.
+Farace was a Bonanno family associate who became the subject of a manhunt by both law enforcement and his own mob cronies after killing an undercover DEA agent.
+He was eventually caught and killed by a mob assassin in November 1989.
+The incident was also dramatized in a made-for-television film, Dead and Alive: The Race for Gus Farace, also released in 1991.

+Filming

-Filming took place on-location in the Brooklyn borough New York City, and in Los Angeles.
+Filming took place on-location in the Brooklyn borough of New York City, and in Los Angeles.
+Flynn repeatedly clashed with Seagal during filming, later recalling:

-Re-editing

-The movie was originally much longer and included more plot and characters.
-Seagal reportedly cut some of William Forsythe's scenes because he felt that Forsythe was upstaging him.
-Also, Warner Bros. brought in editor Michael Eliot to re-edit the original cut of the movie so that it would be shorter and more profitable at the box office.
-Eliot did the same job on a few other Warner Bros. movies - Wes Craven's sci-fi horror Deadly Friend (1986) and Mark L. Lester's action movie Showdown in Little Tokyo (1991).
-Some scenes were deleted, and some others were cut for pacing, so two montage scenes with no dialogue are in the movie.
-Re-editing also caused some minor continuity mistakes.
-The theatrical trailer shows two deleted scenes: Richie shooting inside a clothing store from which he took a new shirt (in his first few scenes, he is wearing one shirt, then all of a sudden, he is wearing another shirt for the rest of the movie), and a scene where the police captain tells Gino that body count is going up.
-Some TV versions of the movie included two deleted scenes: Richie stealing the new shirt from store because he got blood on it (also seen in trailer), and Richie and his guys breaking into the house where Gino's wife is and trying to find her, but leaving when some neighbors show up.